averyyyang/ChemE_546/README.md

 # ChemE_546
-This is a test repository for class
+This is a repository for ChemE 546-related materials.